Oleson Park Music Pavilion

-The Oleson Park Music Pavilion, also known as the Karl King Bandshell, is located in Fort Dodge, Iowa, United States.
+The Oleson Park Music Pavilion, dedicated as Karl King Bandshell, is located in Fort Dodge, Iowa, United States.
 The pavilion is associated with Karl King, a famed composer for concert and military bands, who advocated for its construction.
 It was designed by Henry L. Kamphoefner, a Sioux City architect at that time, who had previously designed the Grandview Park Music Pavilion in Sioux City.
 It was built as a Works Progress Administration (WPA) project.
 The WPA paid for 85% of its construction, with the City of Fort Dodge paying the rest.
 The poured concrete structure was built in a Modernist style with Art Deco overtones.
 It rises to a height of 36 ft, and it is known for its acoustical excellence.
 The pavilion replaced a bandstand that was built in the 1920s in the city square.
 It was dedicated to King in 1976, and listed on the National Register of Historic Places in 2003.